 - 90 second maximum for pitches

-- No PowerPoint slides, poster boards, CGI, music, or other editing are allowed
+- No PowerPoint slides, poster boards, CGI, music

-- If you are pitching as a team then your teammates can participate in the video.
-Teams can have a maximum of five people in them.
+- If you are pitching as a team (max of 2) then you and your teammate can participate in the video and presentation.

 - Handheld and wearable props and prototypes are acceptable